- Who we are

 Our e-mail address: email@example.com

-Please remember that PJ, like the rest of Knockhundred, isn't a full-time Morris Dancer and has other ways of keeping himself busy.
-He may sometimes take a while to answer your enquiry so please contact him in plenty of time and be patient!
+Please remember that Diane, like the rest of Knockhundred, isn't a full-time Morris Dancer and has other ways of keeping herself busy.
+She may sometimes take a while to answer your enquiry so please contact her in plenty of time and be patient!

 You can keep in touch with us on Facebook too!